QuickDocsTech/mdapi-smart-deploy/README.md

     ```
     npx mdapi-smart-deploy
     ```
-1. Before promoting changes from your sandbox, remember to modify your `src/package.xml` to include your changes (`--only-gen-package-xml` can help generate the additions you need to make).
+1. Before promoting changes from your sandbox (to prod for example), remember to modify your `src/package.xml` to include your changes (`--only-gen-package-xml` can help generate the additions you need to make).

+### Options

+*  `--verbose`: for debugging the tool

+## Known issues

+Big one is, only a few metadata types are supported today.
+See [this issue](https://github.com/rynop/mdapi-smart-deploy/issues/1)